pwwang/simplug/README.md

 # simplug

-A simple entrypoint-free plugin system for python
+A simple entrypoint-free plugin system for python with async hooks supported

 ## Installation